What is Cal-ESAR?

-Chartered as Explorer Post 12 in 1969 with the Pacific Skyline Council of the Boy Scouts of America, and operating under the auspices of the State of California Office of Emergency Services, Cal-ESAR consists of youth and adults who volunteer their services and time to the citizens of California.
+Operating under the direction of the State of California Office of Emergency Services, Cal-ESAR consists of adults and youth who volunteer their services and time to the citizens of California.

 Cal-ESAR is a Charter Member of the Bay Area Search & Rescue Council, and serves as a SAR and training resource throughout California.
 Cal-ESAR actively recruits individuals of all ages and abilities and conducts a 6-month long training program to train them to perform various SAR and other emergency services functions.

 What makes Cal-ESAR different from other Search & Rescue teams?

 Unlike most search and rescue teams, Cal-ESAR doesn't operate in just one county.
 Instead, we are deployed to help other counties and SAR organizations throughout Northern California at the direction of the California Office of Emergency Services.